talentdeficit/jsx/README.markdown

 *   objects

-    json objects are represented by erlang proplists. the empty object has the special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent the use of the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string`, above, or as atoms (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values
+    json objects are represented by erlang proplists. the empty object has the special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent the use of the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string` or as atoms (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values

-### incomplete input ###
+#### incomplete input ####

 jsx handles incomplete json texts. if a partial json text is parsed, rather than returning a term from your callback handler, jsx returns `{incomplete, F}` where `F` is a function with an identical API to the anonymous fun returned from `decoder/3`, `encoder/3` or `parser/3`. it retains the internal state of the parser at the point where input was exhausted. this allows you to parse as you stream json over a socket or file descriptor, or to parse large json texts without needing to keep them entirely in memory